 Shovel and snow socks

 Adapting your driving to the conditions is vitally important during winter.
-Take heed of the following tips and you should avoid incident:
+Take heed of the following winter driving advice and you should avoid incident:

 Slow down and leave room